DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 _She should know that it is not result of firing my bullets._

-Fairin, who was also known as Dragoon.
+Farin, who was also known as Dragoon.
 Female warrior who took upon herself role of Jeanne's bodyguard.
 She most likely would be watching the spectacle from another car.